Slab Sliders

 - Place the cooked meat slab directly onto the toasted bottom half of the rolls.

-- Cap it with the top half of the rolls.
+Add burger sauce, dill pickles and grilled onions - Cap it with the top half of the rolls.

 - Slice into individual sliders (16 total).

-- Watch them disappear.
+- Watch them disappear!

-Burger Sauce
+Burger Sauce Ingredients:

 - 2 parts mayonnaise